James Ewan: Career

-After the A.S.N was dissolved, Ewan took up the position of chairman of the City Bank of Sydney in 1885, leading the company through a fire that destroyed the Martin Place offices in 1890 and the financial crisis of 1893; where it remained as one of the four surviving banks in Sydney.
+After the A.S.N was dissolved, Ewan took up the position of chairman of the City Bank of Sydney in 1885, leading the company through a fire that destroyed the Martin Place offices in 1890 and the Panic of 1893; where it remained as one of the four surviving banks in Sydney.
 In addition, an honorary treasurer of the Sydney Hospital, and a number of other charities.
 Despite this, he shied away from public life, not pursuing a position in parliament, despite being described as a 'privately ardent politician'.

 In later years, Ewan bought into a number of pastoral estates in the Western Districts of NSW.
 Having his eldest son manage the Gunningbland Station in the Central West region near Forbes, New South Wales, and his youngest son manage the Coobang Station, near Parkes, New South Wales and Neild Station.
 He also acquired two stations in Queensland; Gunnawarra and Waterview.